Valentina-zonta/portfolio-optimization-/README.md

-# Portfolio Optimization using LSTMs and Genetic Algorithms
+# Portfolio Optimization using LSTMs and a Genetic Algorithm

-### ⚠️ **Work in Progress** ⚠️
+###  **Work in Progress** ️
 > This is an active research and development project.
 The code, models, and documentation are currently under development, incomplete, and subject to frequent changes.

 ## 1. Project Overview

-This project explores the application of deep learning and evolutionary computation to the problem of financial portfolio optimization.
-Traditional methods (e.g., Modern Portfolio Theory) rely on static, linear assumptions about asset correlations and returns.
-This project aims to move beyond that by using **Long Short-Term Memory (LSTM) networks** to capture complex, non-linear time-series dynamics.

-We are developing two distinct LSTM-based approaches, which will be optimized and compared using a **Genetic Algorithm (GA)**.
+This project explores advanced computational methods for financial portfolio optimization.
+We are developing and comparing two distinct approaches that leverage Recurrent Neural Networks (LSTMs) to capture complex, non-linear time-series dynamics in financial markets.

+The goal is to move beyond the static, linear assumptions of traditional models (like Modern Portfolio Theory) by creating models that can adapt to changing market regimes.

-## 2. Core Methodology
+## 2. Methodology: Two Competing Models

-Our research is split into two primary experimental models.
+We are building two separate, competing models to solve the optimization problem.

-### Model 1: The "Asset-Level" LSTM
+### Model 1: The "Asset-Level" LSTM (End-to-End)

-This model takes a "bottom-up" approach by analyzing individual assets to determine optimal portfolio weights.
+This model takes a "bottom-up" approach by learning directly from individual assets.

+* **Concept:** This is an end-to-end model.
+The LSTM is trained to look at the features of *all* assets and directly output the optimal portfolio weights.
-* **Input Data:** Time-series data for *N* individual stocks.
+* **Input Data:** A time-series tensor for *N* individual stocks.
-* **Features:** For each asset, the network is fed a vector of raw and engineered features, such as:
+* **Features (per asset):** For each asset, the network receives a vector of raw and engineered features, such as:
     * Raw Price
-    * Historical Returns (e.g., 1-day, 5-day)
+    * Historical Returns
     * Historical Volatility (Sigma)
-    * Market Beta
-    * (Other technical indicators as developed)
-* **Architecture:** The LSTM processes these parallel time-series data streams.
-* **Output:** The model's final layer is designed to output a set of *N* portfolio weights $(w_1, w_2, ..., w_n)$ that sum to 1.
-The network is trained to find weights that optimize a specific objective function (e.g., maximizing the future Sharpe Ratio).
+* **Output:** A vector of *N* portfolio weights $(w_1, w_2, ..., w_n)$ that are constrained to sum to 1.
+* **Training:** The network is trained to find weights that directly optimize a future-looking objective function, such as the (risk-adjusted) return of the portfolio.

+---

-### Model 2: The "Portfolio-Level" LSTM
+### Model 2: The "Portfolio-Level" LSTM + Genetic Algorithm (Hybrid)

-This model takes a "top-down" approach.
-Instead of learning from individual stocks, it learns from the historical behavior of *entire portfolios*.
+This model takes a "top-down," two-stage hybrid approach.
+It separates the task of *prediction* from the task of *optimization*.

+* **Concept:** We hypothesize that searching for the optimal portfolio from all possible combinations of assets ("brute-force") is computationally intractable.
+* **The Problem:** An "enormous portfolio" creates a search space that is too large to calculate exhaustively.
+* **The Solution:** We use an LSTM to predict the *properties* of the ideal portfolio, and then use a Genetic Algorithm (GA) as an efficient *search tool* to find the portfolio that matches those properties.

+#### Step A: The LSTM (The "Oracle")
+The LSTM's job is not to pick stocks, but to predict the *characteristics* of the best possible portfolio for the next time period, based on current market conditions.

-* **Input Data:** Time-series data representing the daily performance of *M* different, pre-defined portfolio strategies (e.g., "Equal Weight," "Minimum Volatility," "Max Sharpe," etc.).
+* **Input Data:** Time-series data of market-wide factors or the performance of different, pre-defined portfolio strategies.
-* **Features:** The input vector for each time step will be the performance metrics of these *M* portfolios, such as:
-    * Portfolio Daily Return
-    * Portfolio Realized Volatility
-    * Portfolio Max Drawdown
-* **Architecture:** The LSTM learns the dynamic relationships and performance regimes of these different strategies.
-* **Output:** The model's goal is to predict which strategy (or blend of strategies) will perform best in the next time period, effectively creating a "strategy-of-strategies" allocation.

-## 3. Optimization with Genetic Algorithms

-A simple, static model architecture is unlikely to be optimal.
-We will use a **Genetic Algorithm (GA)** as a high-level optimization layer to find the "fittest" model.
-The GA will be responsible for:

-1.  **Hyperparameter Tuning:** Evolving the optimal architecture for both LSTMs (e.g., number of layers, neurons per layer, learning rate, and sequence length).
-2.  **Feature Selection:** Evolving the ideal combination of input features for Model 1.
-3.  **Model Selection:** Creating a "population" of trained models from both approaches and using the GA to find the champion model that demonstrates the most robust performance across a backtest.
+* **Output (Prediction):** A vector of *target properties*.
+For example:
+    * `Target_Expected_Return = 0.08`
+    * `Target_Expected_Volatility = 0.12`
+    * `Target_Max_Drawdown = -0.05`

+#### Step B: The Genetic Algorithm (The "Searcher")
+Once the LSTM provides the "target," the Genetic Algorithm's job is to find the *actual* portfolio weights that create a portfolio with those properties.

+* **Search Space:** random possible portfolio weight combinations.
+* **Process:** The GA runs for a set number of generations, "evolving" a population of random portfolios (through crossover and mutation) until it finds a "fittest" individual that best matches the LSTM's target.

+This hybrid approach allows us to efficiently search a massive, non-linear problem space without calculating every possible outcome.

-## 4. Repository Structure (Planned)
+## 3. Repository Structure (Planned)